MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-databricks-tutorial.md

 - Create or use an existing Azure Databricks workspace with Unity Catalog enabled.
 - You must have the `EXTERNAL USE SCHEMA` privilege on the schema in Unity Catalog that contains the tables that will be accessed from Fabric.
 For more information, see [Control external access to data in Unity Catalog](/azure/databricks/data-governance/unity-catalog/access-open-api).

-- Turn on [tenant settings](/fabric/admin/tenant-settings-index) at the tenant or capacity level for this feature.
+- Turn on the [tenant setting](/fabric/admin/tenant-settings-index) "Mirrored Azure Databricks Catalog (Preview)" at the tenant or capacity level for this feature.

 - You need to use Fabric's permissions model to set access controls for catalogs, schemas, and tables in Fabric.
 - Azure Databricks workspaces shouldn't be behind a private endpoint.